 - What have state policymakers done to encourage organizations to achieve workforce capacity, including changes to telehealth and scope of practice requirements?

-The Affordable Care Act’s expansion of Medicaid eligibility among participating states has increased the number of per-capita behavioral health providers more significantly than increases seen in states that did not expand Medicaid eligibility.
-Further examination of the relationship between Medicaid and behavioral health workforce is necessary given the important role that Medicaid plays in financing behavioral health services across our nation.
+The Affordable Care Act’s expansion of Medicaid eligibility among participating states increased the number of per-capita behavioral health providers more significantly than increases in states that did not expand Medicaid eligibility.
+Further examination of the relationship between Medicaid and behavioral health workforce was necessary given the important role that Medicaid played in financing behavioral health services across our nation.

 Study findings have supported the National Health Service Corps Loan Repayment Program as an effective incentive to increase rates of behavioral health providers in underserved and high-need areas.
 However, this program could be made more effective with increased funding, improved behavioral health recruitment and retention strategies, and expanded participant eligibility for substance use disorder treatment facilities and providers.